vlayer-xyz/vlayer/book/src/contributing/vlayer.md

 ## Building

-To build project navigate to `rust` directory and type:
+To build this project, navigate to the `rust` directory and type:

 ```sh
 cargo build